lowRISC/opentitan/hw/ip/aes/doc/theory_of_operation.md

 Any 1st-order masking scheme primarily protects against 1st-order SCA.
 Vulnerabilities against higher-order SCA might still be present.
-A common technique to aggravate higher-order attacks is to increase the noise in the system e.g. by leveraging parallel architectures.
+A common technique to impede higher-order attacks is to increase the noise in the system e.g. by leveraging parallel architectures.
 To this end, the AES cipher core uses a 128-bit parallel data path with a total of up to 20 S-Boxes (16 inside SubBytes, 4 inside KeyExpand) that are evaluated in parallel.

 Besides more noise for increased resistance against higher-order SCA, the fully-parallel architecture also enables for higher performance and flexibility.